sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 \[ \text{acc} = \frac{1}{m} \sum_{i=1}^m w_i \left|\frac{o_i - \hat o_i}{o_i}\right| \]

 That is to say, it comes with a pre-selected division of the accuracy into pre-selected "components" $o_i$.
 Though these components are sold as a modular feature of the approach, the equation above makes it abundantly clear that each $o_i$ must be $\mathbb R$-valued, which makes the choice rather restrictive.
-For instance, this means that matrix and vector accuracy calculations **must be** weighted sums of their dimensions.
+For instance, this means that matrix and vector accuracy calculations _must be_ weighted sums of their dimensions.
 Moreover, overwhelmingly there is no good choice for one component to be weighted over another: the representation is forced by the restriction to real valued outputs of programs, and so anything encoded across multiple components cannot be re-weighted.
+More generally, accuracies that require a set of components to all be operating well (arguably very important for measuring functionality) cannot be encoded.

-This means that, of the common accuracy metrics used for images, matrices, etc., only the $l_1$ loss can be encoded
+This means that, of the common distance metrics used for matrices, images, etc., only a "normalized" $\ell_1$ distance can be encoded.
+It also assumes that zero is important in some way: relative error is given as distance away from zero.
+Relative error approaches infinity, independent of the tolerance of the system to errors, as the standard error $o$ goes to zero.

-Other metrics

- -**L2 Loss**
- -
+In an attempt to mitigate these problems, and investigate the dependence on the particular choice of error metric, we take a very different approach: we just collect statistics, and compute many different error metrics.
+For instance, other common metrics for matrix errors include: distance based on $\ell_2$, $\ell_1$, or Frobenius operator norms.
+These give us distances, but what distances are good?
+This depends on the variance of the data.

+We still want a "normalized error" in order to run the loop-perforation algorithm, as we need to set some threshold for what it means to be "good enough" to survive the culling pass.
+Rather than using the absolute scale of the correct answer as our measuring stick, we effectively provide the variance as an input.
+Assuming that the final distance measure is normally distributed (which is more and more appropriate the more sums and multiplications of random variables are involved) with variance $\sigma^2/2$, then the probability that the observed variable lies within a distance $d$ of the correct one is exactly the [_error function_](https://en.wikipedia.org/wiki/Error_function):

+\[ \text{erf}(x) := \frac{1}{\sqrt{\pi}} \int_{-x}^x e^{-t^2} \mathrm{d}t \]

+This can, be scaled to a specific variance $\sigma^2/2$ by dividing $t$ by $\sigma^2$.
+Effectively, this gives us a way of turning scalar distances into variance-parameterized error metrics.
+For these reasons, we enter a total accuracy score for each error metric that we collect, and each of many variances, which change metrics.
+We then use all of them to compute the frontier.

 ### Tests